Equivariant Flow Matching for Point Cloud Assembly: Experiment

-This section investigates the influence of the number of pieces on the performance of Eda.
-We use the kitti odometry dataset~\cite{geiger2012we} containing PCs of city road views.
+We first investigate the influence of the number of pieces on the performance of Eda.
+We use the kitti odometry dataset~\citep{geiger2012we} containing PCs of city road views.
 For each sequence of data, we keep pieces that are at least $100$ meters apart so that they do not necessarily overlap, and we downsample them using grid downsampling with a grid size $0.5$.
 We train Eda on all consecutive pieces of length $2 \sim N_{\textit{max}}$ in sequences $0 \sim 8$.
 We call the trained model Eda-$N_{\textit{max}}$.
 We then evaluate Eda-$N_{\textit{max}}$ on all consecutive pieces of length $M$ in sequence $9 \sim 10$.

 The results are shown in Fig.~\ref{fig-kitti}.
 We observe that for $\Delta r$, when the length of the test data is seen in the training set, \ie, $M \leq N_{\textit{max}}$, Eda performs well, and $M > N_{\textit{max}}$ leads to worse performance.
 In addition, Eda-4 generalizes better than Eda-3 on data of unseen length ($5$ and $6$).
-The result indicates the necessity of using training data of similar length to the test data.
-Meanwhile, the translation errors of Eda-4 and Eda-3 are comparable, and they both increase with the length of test data.
+The result indicates the necessity of using training data whose lengths subsume that of the test data.
+Meanwhile, the translation errors of Eda-4 and Eda-3 are comparable, and they both increase with the length of data.

+Then we investigate the influence of the components in our theory.
+We compare Eda with Eda-$O$ on the 3DL dataset, where $O$ is a combination of the following modifications: 1) $r$: removing $r^*$ in $h_X$~\eqref{eq:hX}.
+2) $h$: replacing $h_X$~\eqref{eq:hX} by the canonical path $\overline{h}$.
+3) $e$: replacing $f$ by a non-equivariant network.
+The results are shown in Tab.~\ref{tab:ablation}, where we observe that $r$ leads to a small performance drop, while $h$ and $e$ lead to large performance drops.
+In addition, Eda-$(r, h, e)$ fails to converge.
+More details can be found in Appx.~\ref{sec:appx-exp}.